JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_1/Asa_Ki_War.md

 Salvation is ever obtained by meeting the true Guru who hath banished worldly love from within him.
 Best are the meditations of him who hath fixed his mind on the True One:
 He hath found the Giver of life to the world.

-[^1]: And have done nothing meritorious in this birth.

-[^2]: This verse is also translated—Many depart from here after spending what they possessed; had they any other business _in this world_?

 <span id="p227"><sup><small>[ p.
 227 ]</small></sup></span>